amejiarosario/jerkyll-drupal7-migration/source/_posts/2011-12-22-learning-algorithms-from-scratch-algorithms-for-dummies.md

 layout: post
 title: Learning Algorithms from Scratch / Algorithms for Dummies
 created: 1324582027
-categories: algorithms, runtime analysis, analysis of algorithm, for dummies, big-O
+categories: [algorithms, runtime analysis, analysis of algorithm, for dummies, big-o]
 ---
 <p>When you are programming you face challenges all the way.
 Getting the problems solved is just the tip of the iceberg, getting it done efficiently is the rest.</p>
 <p class="p1"><b>Why should you care for efficiency?</b></p>